Row4Life Global Diversity Initiative (R-GDI)

 The ergs and/or posters are intended to be a congregation point for young student leaders to have discourse, interaction, and round tables on global diversity so as to transform themselves from student leaders into global leaders appreciating diversity as a strength, rather than a political issue or liability.

 R-GDI Student Leaders will be recruited from the Clinton Global Initiative University (CGI U), Model UN, former Senate Pages, SGAs, White House Interns, Newman Fellows, Bonner Leader Program, Model UN/EU, and University political/advocacy groups.

-R-GDI is going to be a global movement that has the potential to make a global impact through the use of global leaders that will change the world.
+R-GDI is a global movement with global impact.
+R-GDI young leaders will someday change the world.
 Please spread the word of R-GDI to help make this vision a reality!

 CLICK on the image to the right to visit Row4Life.org.